Witch Hunter Robin

-Witch Hunter Robin (stylized as Witch Hunter ROBIN) is a 2002 Japanese anime series created by Sunrise and animation director Shūkō Murase.
+Witch Hunter Robin (stylized in all caps) is a Japanese anime television series produced by Sunrise and animation director Shūkō Murase.
 The series originally aired in Japan on TV Tokyo between July and December 2002.
 The series was licensed for North American distribution by Bandai Entertainment.

 The series follows a fictional Japanese branch of a secret global organization called "SOLOMON" or the "Solomon Toukatsu Nin'idantai" (roughly "Solomon Executive Organization"), abbreviated as "STN" or "STN-J".
 Solomon fights the harmful use of witchcraft using a database of witches, which includes those who have obtained the power of witchcraft through genetics and others who carry the gene (called "seeds") in order to arrest or eliminate them should their powers "awaken".
 The series focuses on one STN-J member, Robin Sena.